wyfo/chenal/README.md

 ## *Work in progress*

 *The crate is still at an early development stage.
-Only a bounded MPSC algorithm is provided for the moment, but others will follow soon.*
+Only bounded channels are provided for the moment, but unbounded channels might be added in the future.*

 ## Example